matejbizjak/kumuluzee-nats-jetstream-sample/README.md

 For push based consumers we can annotate the methods with `@JetStreamListener` and the server will automatically push new messages to the consumers.

 Create a new class `SimpleListener`, add a method and annotate it as shown in the example below.
 The method will receive a message through the first method parameter.
-Make sure to match the type to the producer.
+Make sure to match the type of the producer.

 ```java
 public class SimpleListener {